OpenPonk/ci-scripts/.github/scripts/readmecommon.txt

 OpenPonk application is implemented in Pharo programming environment that can be described as a programming OS running in a VirtualBox-like virtual machine.
 In the OpenPonk application, you may open multiple OpenPonk windows, each representing an OpenPonk project.
-In each OP project, you may have multiple independent models.
+In each OpenPonk project, you may have multiple independent models.
 Models alone contain elements, their properties and relations and do not have any information about visual representation.
-Diagrams are those visual representation.
+Diagrams are those visual representations.
 One model can have many diagram representations and these diagrams may only show small part of a model.

 When you add new elements, delete them or change their properties, you change not only the current diagram, but also the model used for all the diagrams of the same model.
 If you wish to omit (hide) some elements from a diagram, but keep them in the model (and possibly other diagrams), use Hide menu items.
 To show them again, use Show.